 Get a resume review

-Use the free VMock online resume-review tool that leverages data science, machine learning and natural language processing to provide personalized feedback on your resume based on criteria gathered from employers and global best practices.
+The free AI resume builder by Quinncia leverages data science, machine learning and natural language processing to provide personalized feedback on your resume based on criteria gathered from employers and global best practices.

 Use strong action words

 Start each bullet point with verbs that paint a vivid picture of your skills in action.
 A few action verbs that stick out to employers include: developed, enhanced, created, analyzed, managed and mentored.
 For more examples, review this list of action verbs.

 Prove your skills with achievements

 Your resume should detail experiences that show what you accomplished in your various roles.
 Give real-life examples of your accomplishments, like “designed lesson plans and collaborated with team to organize event.”

 Employers love numbers.
 It shows that what you accomplished in your role can be measurable and verifiable.
 Using statements like “increased company Twitter following by 15 percent over six months” shows that you understand the importance of using performance metrics and how it impacts a company.